-NTPUD strongly supports the proposals for commercial availability and some sort of expert/independent panel provided in ACWA, SCPPA, CMUA, and NCPA comment letters.
-These comment letters reflect the overwhelming support of the 50+ public owned electric utilities and the many hundreds in the public water and sewer utility community.
+TDPUD strongly supports the proposals for commercial availability and some sort of expert/independent panel provided in ACWA, SCPPA, CMUA, and NCPA comment letters.
+These comment letters reflect the overwhelming support of the 50+ publicly-owned electric utilities, and the many hundreds in the public water utility community.
 Leaving this critical determination to be only informed by the automobile manufacturing industry would not represent actual commercial availability.

-• The 15-Day Rule must maintain the principle of one-to-one replacement.
+• The 15-Day Rule must maintain the principal of one-to-one replacement.
 A vehicle must meet all utility specifications to be considered a one-to-one replacement and commercially available.
-The Truckee-Tahoe Public Agencies comment letter to CARB dated August 17, 2022 detailed the negative impacts to performance, payload, and costs.
-The ACF remains untenable for public water and sewer fleets that do work in the field (i.e. have extensive PTO) and must stay on the job for days or weeks until work is complete.
-In addition, the current 15-Day Rule does not ensure that manufacturers claims are valid and allows manufacturers to substitute a ZEV of a higher weight as equivalent.
+The Truckee-Tahoe public agencies comment letter to CARB dated August 17, 2022 detailed the negative impacts to performance, payload, and costs.
+The ACF remains untenable for public electric fleets that do work in the field (i.e. have extensive PTO), and must stay on the job for days or weeks until work is complete.
+In addition, the current 15-Day Rule does not ensure that manufacturers' claims are valid, and allows manufacturers to substitute a ZEV of a higher weight as equivalent.

-The NTPUD appreciates the challenges that CARB faces in implementing the 15-Day Rule; especially for the electric, sewer, and water utilities.
-We continue to support the goals of this effort and have provided extensive comments over the last two years through working with Truckee Donner Public Utility District and a consortium of Public Agencies.
+The TDPUD appreciates the challenges that CARB faces in implementing the 15-Day Rule, especially for the electric and water utilities.
+We continue to support the goals of this effort and have provided extensive comments over the last two years.
 However, the current 15-Day Rule has done little to address very serious concerns and deficiencies which are incompatible with our public service obligations.
-We welcome the opportunity to continue to dialog with CARB staff and lend our expertise in crafting a final rule that will meet CARB's obligations while protecting our ability to provide essential services and support public safety/emergency response.
+We welcome the opportunity to continue the dialogue with CARB staff, and to lend our expertise in crafting a final rule that will meet CARB's obligations while also protecting our ability to provide essential services and support public safety/emergency response.